Anointing of the sick is a Catholic Sacrament.

 What is Anointing of the Sick?

-Anointing of the Sick is a sacrament which gives one grace as strengthening, and peace and courage to overcome the difficulties that are associated with disease, illness and dying.
+Anointing of the Sick is a sacrament that gives one grace as strengthening, peace, and courage to overcome the difficulties that are associated with disease, illness, and dying.
 Along with the sacrament of Confession, it is considered a sacrament of healing.

 “Illness can lead to anguish, self-absorption, sometimes even despair and revolt against God.
 It can also make a person more mature, helping him discern in his life what is not essential so that he can turn toward that which is.
 Very often illness provokes a search for God and a return to him.”

 (Catechism of the Catholic Church, paragraph 1501)

 Anointing of the Sick creates a union with the Passion of Christ (Jesus’ suffering on the cross).
-Just as Christ suffered and was glorified, one also receives grace through suffering, a consequence of original sin, so that there is healing of the soul.
+Just as Christ suffered and was glorified, one also receives grace through suffering, a consequence of original sin, so that there is a healing of the soul.
 And because Christ’s sacrifice brought salvation to the human race, when we are united with his suffering we can offer it in union with his suffering for the good of others.
 St. Paul described this, saying,